xjtu-enre/ENRE-ts/packages/enre-feature-stat/README.md

 This metrics produces the max count number of the feature in a given context, for example, the max depth, the max usage count under a class, etc.

+### Decorators

+Metrics can be appended with decorators to indicate additional information.

-By appending `@LLMPowered` to the metric, it means that this requires interaction with the LLM.
+* `@LLMPowered`, it means that this metric requires interaction with the LLM.
+* `@intend?`, it means that this metric requires further investigation to determine the reason to use this feature.

 ## Feature Tags